Prepare Trial Balance from Ledger Balances

-Preparing a trial balance is the next step to posting and balancing ledger accounts.
-Trial balance is a statement of debit and credit balances that are extracted from ledger accounts on a specific date.
+Preparing a trial balance from ledger balances is the next step of posting and balancing ledger accounts.
+The trial balance is a statement of debit and credit balances that are extracted from ledger accounts on a specific date.

 Prepare a trial balance as on 31st Dec 2013 by filling in the debit and credit columns accordingly for each ledger balance mentioned below.

 |Salaries||10,000||Plant & Machinery||17,000|

 Trial Balance From the Above Ledger (31st Dec 2013)